-- ◆ At this time, Taiwan has the advantage of its intangible capital.
+At this time, Taiwan has the advantage of its stock of intangible capital.
 We have already discussed the importance of R&D capital.
 However, Taiwan also has a significant lead in reputational capital (also known as goodwill).
-It should capitalise on it to build a lead especially in retail services on the Mainland (and elsewhere), taking advantage of the Economic Cooperation Framework Agreement (ECFA). - ◆ Taiwan firms such as Kang Shifu, Wang Wang, Tianfu and Giant have been extraordinarily successful in building their brands in Mainland China, capturing large market shares.
-Other Taiwan firms, especially those with their own technologies, should be ablented do the same.
+It should capitalise on it to build a lead especially in retail services on the Mainland (and elsewhere), taking advantage of the Economic Cooperation Framework Agreement (ECFA).
+Taiwan firms such as Kang Shifu, Wang Wang, Tianfu and Giant have been extraordinarily successful in building their brands in Mainland China, capturing large market shares.
+Other Taiwan firms, especially those with their own technologies, should be able to do the same.

-◆ However, brand-building is a pre-requisite for Taiwan firms to take advantage of the huge Mainland market.
-It is true that brand-building requires resources, but it also enables the owners of brand names to have much more pricing power and higher profit margins than enterprises that do only OEM (original equipment manufacturing) business.

-- ◆ The huge potential Mainland market of 1.34 billion consumers not only enables the realisation of economies of scale but also greatly enhances the productivity of intangible capital (e.g., R&D capital, goodwill).
+However, brand-building is a pre-requisite for Taiwan firms to take advantage of the huge Mainland market.
+It is true that brand-building requires resources, but it also enables the owners of brand names to have greater market shares, much more pricing power and higher profit margins than enterprises that do only OEM (original equipment manufacturing) business.
+The huge potential Mainland market of 1.34 billion consumers not only enables the realisation of economies of scale in production and distribution but also greatly enhances the productivity of intangible capital (e.g., R&D capital, goodwill).
 The fixed research and development costs of a new product or process can be easily amortised over a large market.
-The benefits of investment in goodwill, e.g., brand-building, are also much greater in a large market. - ◆ Active participation in the huge potential Mainland market by Taiwan firms also enables them to take part in the setting of product and technology standards, for example, fourthgeneration (4-G) standards for telecommunication, and share the benefits of such standard-setting.
+The benefits of investment in goodwill, e.g., brand-building, are also much greater in a large market.
+In addition, active participation in the huge potential Mainland market by Taiwan firms also enables them to take part in the setting of product and technology standards, for example, fourth-generation (4-G) standards for telecommunication, and share the economic benefits of such standard-setting.

-- ◆ The advances in information and communication technology and globalisation have also meant that all jobs that can be moved away to a lower-cost location will be moved away.
-This has happened to the U.S., Japan, Hong Kong and even the Mainland.
-Taiwan is no exception. - ◆ Tourism generates job opportunities for the unskilled and lowskilled.
-These visitors generate demands for hotels, restaurants, retail, and transportation and through these demands create many job opportunities that cannot be moved away.
+Apart from it, there are opportunities for further job creation in Taiwan.
+Tourism generates job opportunities for the unskilled and low-skilled.
+Tourists generate demands for hotels, restaurants, retail, and transportation and through these demands create many job opportunities that cannot be moved away.
 Hong Kong has been a major beneficiary of the "Individual Visit Scheme" for tourists from the Mainland.
-Taiwan can do the same. - ♦ Non-local students at the tertiary level can also be a major source of revenue and jobs (as for example, in Massachusetts).
+The economy of Taiwan can benefit in the same way.
+Besides, non-local students (from the Mainland, Hong Kong, and Southeast Asia) at the tertiary level can also be a major source of revenue and jobs (as, for example, in